Overview

 • Ontario Youth Apprenticeship Programs

-The program is used for accommodation and accessibility needs of apprentices with disabilities attending colleges across Ontario and aims to:
+The program supports the accommodation and accessibility needs of apprentices with disabilities attending colleges across Ontario and aims to:

 • improve access for apprentices with disabilities